 He enjoys the excitement of learning new things daily and working with incredibly brilliant people.
 Clients consider him bright, creative, engaging, and personable.
 They appreciate his ability to see the whole picture from all sides and his skill in helping them build, manage, and protect their innovations.

-Michael A. Amon is the Vice Office Managing Principal of Fish & Richardson’s Southern California office.
-His practice emphasizes intellectual property litigation, including patent infringement and business litigation.
-Mr. Amon previously clerked for the Hon.
-James F. Stiven (2002-2003) and the Hon.
-Rudi M. Brewster (2003-2004) at the United States District Court for the Southern District of California.
+Michael is the vice office managing principal of Fish's Southern California office.
+He teaches a course on intellectual property law and patent litigation at the University of San Diego School of Law.
+Before joining Fish, Michael clerked for the Honorable James F. Stiven (2002-2003) and the Honorable Rudi M. Brewster (2003-2004) of the U.S District Court for the Southern District of California.